 Typical drinks while at the fair are ‘’Manzanilla’’, which is a type of white wine, and more commonly “Rebujito’’ which is Manzanilla mixed with Sprite.
 These are both drank as “catavinos” which is a small glass used for trying different drinks.
 The “Caldito del puchero” is a typical drink if you need to recover from a hangover.

-Another aspect of the Feria week is ‘Los Toros‘, the bullfights that are held every day, click HERE to learn more about this cultural event!
+Another aspect of the Feria week is ‘Los Toros‘, the bullfights that are held every day!

 Don’t live in Seville but still want to come to La Feria?
 Learn how to easily travel around Spain in our recent blog POST.